 Ghost meetings are planned meetings that remain on the schedule but go completely unattended.
-And while you’ll often see recurring unattended meetings referred to as “zombie” meetings, for simplicity’s sake we’re going to call all meetings with nonexistent attendees ghost meetings.
-After all, by most accounts ghost meetings make up 80 percent of all no-show meetings.
+And while you will often see recurring unattended meetings referred to as “zombie” meetings, for simplicity’s sake we are going to call all meetings with nonexistent attendees ghost meetings.
+After all, by most accounts, ghost meetings make up 80 percent of all no-show meetings.
 And there is a whole lot more than just their name that should send a shiver down your spine.

 The hidden costs of unattended meetings

 Accidentally forgetting to officially cancel a meeting from time to time should not haunt you, but when it keeps happening, the negative effects can snowball.
-Ghost meetings do often continue to happen because they’re hard to catch unless you’re watching a specific meeting room.
-If you do encounter a ghost meeting in the wild, it never feels like quite a big enough deal to stop what you’re doing and figure out how to deal with it.
+Ghost meetings do often continue to happen because they are hard to catch unless you are watching a specific meeting room.
+If you do encounter a ghost meeting in the wild, it never feels like quite a big enough deal to stop what you are doing and figure out how to deal with it.

-According to data gathered by one workplace analytics tool, over a third of scheduled meetings end up getting ghosted and the average employee in the U.S. attends 62 meetings per month.
-A quarter of employees schedule a meeting every month that goes unattended.
+According to data gathered by a workplace analytics tool, over a third of scheduled meetings end up getting ghosted, and the average employee in the U.S. attends 62 meetings per month.
+That means that a quarter of employees schedule a meeting every month that goes unattended.
 The worst part?
 Ghost meetings have scary business consequences.

 In fact, a survey of workplace productivity found that ghost meetings waste an average of 27 room hours per month, per room.
-So if, for example, you spent about $24,000 per year on each large meeting space—you’d be wasting $5,538 each year on each space all thanks to ghost meetings that haunt them for nearly a full week of every month.
+So if, for example, you spent about $24,000 per year on each large meeting space—you would be wasting $5,538 each year on each space all thanks to ghost meetings that haunt them for nearly a full week of every month.

 Ghost meetings spirit away about 30 hours every month that could otherwise be spent productively.
 That means for each employee that makes the average U.S. office worker salary of $13.27 per hour, businesses are wasting just about $400 salary dollars per month on nonproductive ghost meetings.